WILD FOODIES' HOME PAGE

 PLANT PROFILE LIST

 OTHER COMMON NAME(S): Pokeberry, Inkberry

-COMMENT: Leaves/shoots must be boiled twice with one change of water.
+COMMENT: Leaves/shoots must be boiled twice or three times with new water each time.
 Young shoots should be less than 7” tall, used like spinach, tastes like asparagus.
 The shoots are sometimes blanched before using, or forced in cellars to provide an early crop.
 The tender clear inner portion of the stem can be rolled in cornmeal and fried.
 While I boil the leaves twice.
 First time one minute.
 Then I change the water and boil for 15 minutes.(2) If you are going to use the fruit for wine, jam, pies, etc., do so with extreme caution and go slow – remove seed and cook.
-"A red dye is obtained from the fruit and used as a food colouring.

 CAUTION: Some people are sensitive to handling the entire plant, so they should wear gloves.
 Avoid if pregnant.
 (1) Root poisonous.

 NUTRITION/MEDICINAL: “Alterative; Anodyne; Anti-inflammatory; Antirheumatic; Antiviral; Cancer; Cathartic; Expectorant; Homeopathy; Hypnotic; Narcotic; Purgative.
 Pokeweed has a long history of medicinal use, being employed traditionally in the treatment of diseases related to a compromised immune system.”
 (1)